mpifr-vlbi/eht2023_difx_templating/README.md

 Although the scans were recorded on ALMA Mark6, they have no baselines, leading to issues under CASA.
 Thus the problematic ALMA-only scans are commented out in the DiFX correlation setup.

-The SMT 345G receiver is not sideband reparating.
-Receiver LSB folds onto USB.
+The SMT 345G receiver is not sideband reparating; LSB folds onto USB.
 According to Slack #smt_backend on 12 April 2023, b1 b2 Mark6 recorders had no IF signal.
-A. Lowitz confirmed that the 345G "USB" IF was routed to b3 b4 Mark6 recorders, and the setup was identical to EHT 2021 and the standard EHT tuning was used.
+A. Lowitz confirmed that the 345G "USB" IF was routed to b3 b4 Mark6 recorders.
+The setup was identical to EHT 2021 and the standard EHT tuning was used.
-Hence the b3 modules ought to contain a folded b2 & b3, and b4 modules a folded b1 & b4.
+The b3 modules ought to contain a folded b2 & b3, and b4 modules a folded b1 & b4.
+Yet so far there are no SMT 345G fringes in b1 nor b4.

 # TODO

-Use v2d deltaClockAccel for LMT to improve on the non-linear residual fringe rates due to their drifting non-disciplined 10 MHz standard.

 Derive better SPT coordinates after correlation, if residuals with a priori SPT coordinates turn out to be too large.